 What makes a strong site-hosting proposal?

-The most successful site-hosting proposals have articulated clear collaboration with community partners, including local artists, local organizations doing work relevant to the conference theme, or nearby colleges in the area.
-Your conference theme will help determine whether the ideal partnerships are local or cross-institutional, but we encourage you to think as inclusively as possible.
-Site-hosting proposals from the three most recent conferences are now viewable in the Coalition’s archive (with permission):
+Your conference theme will help determine whether your partnerships are local or cross-institutional, but we encourage you to think as inclusively as possible.
+Site-hosting proposals from the three most recent conferences are available upon request.
+[Please query our current President, Tarez Graban, via e-mail.]

 What are the ideal sites?

-Ideal sites are those that offer ease of access to the conference, allow Conference participants to move around easily, are relatively affordable, are located in an area with reasonable proximity to inexpensive airports and hotels, and offer opportunities to engage and interact with both the campus and the local community.
-(Warm weather is also nice.)
-Perusing past programs will give you a sense of the conference’s regional spread .
+Ideal sites are those that offer ease of access to the conference, allow conference participants to move around easily, are relatively affordable, are located in an area with reasonable proximity to inexpensive airports and hotels, and offer opportunities to engage and interact with both the campus and the local community.
+Perusing past programs will give you a sense of the conference’s regional spread.

 When are the best dates for the conference?